vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/geode-write-behind-event-handling-with-spring-jpa.md

 ---
 date: 2020-06-12
-description: 'A small project to show how an Apache Geode write-behind event handling can be implemented with Spring Data JPA and Spring Boot Data Geode.
+description: A small project to show how an Apache Geode write-behind event handling can be implemented with Spring Data JPA and Spring Boot Data Geode.

-  '
 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos